 What is MSM and What Does It Do?

-I get asked this question and others like it very often.
-People may be familiar with MSM as a nutritional supplement taken internally but may not be aware of its benefits as a topical application in body and skin care products.
+You may be familiar with the benefits of MSM from food sources or as a nutritional supplement taken orally.
+But are you aware of its benefits in skin care products?
 I’ve been using MSM in our Neos products from the beginning.
 And with good reason.
-Others are now catching up and finding out just how great MSM is for the skin in topical applications and as a beneficial beauty nutrient.
+Others are now catching up and finding out just how great MSM is for the skin in topical applications and as a beneficial beauty assistant.

 The Rundown On MSM

 Methylsulfonylmethane, or MSM as it is more commonly known, is an organic sulfur.
 Naturally-occurring and often found in plants, fruits, vegetables, meats, and dairy products, it’s in many of the foods we eat regularly.
 It’s also a naturally-occurring compound found in the human body, although the body’s production of it does tend to diminish as we age, peaking at around the age 35 and decreasing thereafter.
 Internally, MSM supplies sulfur to the body which plays key roles in many of the body’s processes.
 Since extraction of naturally occurring MSM from plants and food sources is difficult and low yielding, MSM dietary supplements typically are synthetic forms of the sulfur.
 But I do want to stress here as with any lab created version of a natural substance or compound, the molecules of natural and synthetic forms are exactly the same.
 Therefore, they will perform in the same manner and the body will receive and process them exactly the same.
 Lab created synthetic chemical molecules are exact duplicated replicas of their natural counterparts.
 Just an FYI for those who may not realize there’s no difference in the natural or synthetic forms of any given elemental chemical or compound at the molecular foundations.